-When it comes to selecting Buna vs. Viton for your sealing applications, material needs will be determined by its intended application.
+When it comes to selecting Buna vs. Viton for your sealing applications, the material needs will be determined by its intended application.
 Viton and Buna are two durable, elastomer materials commonly used in sealing applications for O-rings and gaskets.
 O-rings and gaskets are seals that are compressed in an area between two or more surfaces that are crucial to the functionality of machinery.
 They help join mechanical mechanisms together and prevent leakage of fluids.

-Properties of Viton O-rings
+Properties of Viton O-Rings

 Viton is a synthetic rubber and fluoropolymer elastomer that is used in O-rings and other molded or extruded products.
 It offers the best fluid resistance of any commercial rubber.
 At high temperatures, Viton retains good mechanical properties compared to other elastomers.
 It remains substantially elastic and is resistant to oils and chemicals at elevated temperatures.

-Properties of Buna O-rings
+Properties of Buna O-Rings

 Buna’s physical and chemical properties vary depending on the polymer’s composition of Nitrile.
 High Nitrile content within the polymer provides higher resistance to oils but lowers its flexibility.
 In other words, Buna offers superior strength and is more resistant than natural rubber to oils and acids, however, its flexibility is limited.
 It also suffers from poor ozone, sunlight, and weather resistance, flame resistance, and is limited to moderately high temperatures.